Dremel 3000, 4000, 4300, 8220 – Comparison of the Best Dremel Rotary Tools

 The Dremel 4300 rotary tool features replaceable motor brushes that minimize friction between the parts of the motor thus increasing your tool’s lifespan.
 Additionally, the presence of ball bearings between points makes the critical points on the tool to move smoothly thus minimizing wear and tear.

 The Dremel 3000 has a compact design for easier handling and precise cuts, as well as minimizing vibration.
 Further, the tool features a rightly placed grove that houses your small fingers thus preventing them from blocking the airways.
-Dremel 3000 has a majority of its components made of plastic material, and this makes less durable.
+Dremel 3000 has a majority of its components made of plastic material, which makes it less durable.

-Dremel 4000 and 4200 models, in contrast, are designed from durable material and are less likely shatter in pieces in case of an accidental fall.
+Dremel 4000 model, in contrast, is designed from durable material and is less likely shatter in pieces in case of an accidental fall.

-Besides a slim, compact design, Dremel 4000 has ball bearing construction that makes it operate smoothly and quietly.
+Besides a slim, compact design, Dremel 4000 has ball bearing construction that helps it operate smoothly and quietly.
 The tool has a six feet long cord to ease your movements as you work.
-For total control, as you work, Dremel 4000 is designed with a 360-degree grip pad so that you can use it in whichever position you like for better results.
+For total control during work, Dremel 4000 is designed with a 360-degree grip pad so that you can use it in whichever position you like for better results.

 The tool-less Dremel 4300 leads when it comes to style and design.
 It has a rotating pivot light so that you always have a clear view of whatever you are working on it.
-It also features ball bearings that smoothen its operations besides giving you better control as you cut through materials.
+It also features ball bearings that allow smooth operations besides giving you better control as you cut through materials.

 - Single speed tools are often used on smaller projects where precision isn’t central to the completion of the project.
 Such a tool is ideal for small-scale DIY projects around the homestead.

-The Dremel 3000 is designed with a 2/28 variable speed with a range of 5,000 – 32,000 RPM.
+The Dremel 3000 is designed with a 2/28 variable speed with a range of 5,000 – 32,000 RPM though the manufacturer states it can reach 35,000 RPM too.
 This range of speed makes Dremel 3000 model tool versatile enough for everyday cutting and surface finish tasks around the workshop.

 Dremel 4000 rotary tool is an improvement on the Dremel 3000 models with its strengthened 1.6 amp motor that gives it a 5000- 35,000-RPM variable speed.
 The slight adjustment in the speed puts this tool in good stead for handling those tough jobs where preciseness is required.
-After all, the high speed gives you maximum control and saves on time that you need to complete a project.
+After all, the high speed gives you maximum control and saves time necessary to complete a project.

-Just like the other two tools, the Dremel 4300 also has a variable speed ranging from 5000 RPMs to 35, 000 RPMs.
+Just like the other tools, the Dremel 4300 also has a variable speed ranging from 5000 RPMs to 35,000 RPMs.
 This makes the tool convenient for attending to a range of tasks around the workshop.

-Let’s by have a closer view of the motors powering the five models we are discussing.
+Let’s have a closer view of the motors powering the models we are discussing.

-First, the Dremel 4000 model its motor built using the latest technology for consistency and power in cutting materials.
+First, the Dremel 4000 model features a motor built using the latest technology for consistency and power in cutting materials.
 The tool has replaceable motor brushes that ease the revolution of the motor and improve the tool’s lifespan.
+All in all, we get 1.6 amp motor rate.
 You will also like the electronic feedback control feature that enables you to customize the tool’s speed to fit the tasks.

 Dremel 4300 is powered by a 1.8 amp motor that delivers incredible speed ideal for demanding applications.
-The amp is ramped up by electronic feedback so that you vary the speed to match the project and for added convenience.
+The amp is ramped up by electronic feedback for you to vary the speed to match the project and improve convenience.

 Dremel 3000 also has a powerful motor of 1.2 amp that makes it well suited for ordinary workshop tools.